Automotive Service Technicians and Mechanics

 Automotive service technicians and mechanics typically do the following:

-Although service technicians work on traditional mechanical systems, such as engines, transmissions, and drivebelts, they must also be familiar with a growing number of electronic systems.
+Although service technicians work on traditional mechanical systems, such as engines, transmissions, and drivebelts, they also must be familiar with a growing number of electronic systems.
 Braking, transmission, and steering systems, for example, are controlled primarily by computers and electronic components.

 Service technicians use many different tools, including computerized diagnostic tools and power tools such as pneumatic wrenches, lathes, welding torches, and jacks and hoists.
 These tools usually are owned by their employers.